FridayCandour/FridayCandour/README.md

 ## Featured Projects

-These projects showcase my engineering skills and innovative spirit:
+These projects are my core contributions to open source:

 <br>

 - **[Cradova](https://github.com/Codedynasty-dev/cradova)**
   _Empowering developers to build lightning-fast Single Page Applications with ease._
   Inspired by vanilla javascript, Cradova is a framework that simplifies complexity.
-It’s fast, modern.
+It’s fast, modern and has no dark sides.

 <br>
 <br>